webplatform/docs/guides/html_forms_basics/index.md

 Most areas where you can input information into web pages are created using HTML forms: entering text or numbers into a text box, ticking a check box, choosing a radio button, or selecting an option from a list.
 The form is then usually submitted to the website and the data is used in some way.
-Your customer details might be stored in a database for later use, or the website might be instantly updated after you choose a product to view.
+Your customer details might be stored in a database for later use, or the website might be
+updated after you choose a product to view.

-It is easy to create a form, attractive and usable forms take a bit of work.
-In this article we'll cover the how to create elegant, accessible form structures with HTML, starting with the real basics, and working up to some more complex features.
-We'll then look at the new form capabilities of in HTML5 separately in the next article, [[guides/html5 form features|HTML5 form features]].
+While it is easy to create a functional form, attractive and usable forms take a bit of work.
+In this article we'll cover how to create elegant, accessible form structures with HTML, starting with the real basics and working up to some more complex features.
+We'll then look at the new form capabilities of in HTML5 in the next article, [[guides/html5 form features|HTML5 form features]].

 == Step one: The basic code ==